FgForrest/evitaDB/documentation/user/en/query/requirements/hierarchy.md

 ### Statistics base

-Optional argument on a data structure field allowing you to specify the base queried entity set that is the source for statistics calculations:
+Optional argument on a data structure fields allowing you to specify the base queried entity set that is the source for statistics calculations:

 - **COMPLETE_FILTER**: complete filtering query constraint